 Lumbar Puncture Indication

-- Suggestive clinical picture of Subarachnoid Hemorrhage in the presence of inconclusive signs Computerized Axial Tomography.
+- Table clini & shy; nico suggestive of Subarachnoid Hemorrhage in the presence of inconclusive signs in tomografi & shy; a Computerized Axial.

 - The main cause of SAH is rupture of an intracranial aneurysm

-- Congenital arterial aneurysms are dilations due to congenital absence of the middle layer I embryological remnants, which are usually pedunculated and settle mostly in the circle of Willis
+- Congenital arterial aneurysms are dilations due to congenital absence of the middle layer I embryological remnants, which usually are pedunculated and settle in their Mayori & shy; to the pol & shy; gon Willis

 - It is considered that among the 1 to the 2% of the population have this malformation (Autopsies); while the incidence of subarachnoid hemorrhage aneurysm is 10-20 patients 100.000 population per year